-She peppers conversations with a self-deprecating wit. (“I’m officially two years older than God now.”)
+Hauge is a comedian by training.
+So, it should be no surprise that she peppers conversations with a self-deprecating wit. (“I’m officially two years older than God now.”)
 She’s also quick to admit her lack of in-depth technical knowledge.
 But spend a moment with Hauge’s LinkedIn profile.
 You’ll rarely find a business leader with so many glowing endorsements about their ability to assemble talented teams and put people in positions that play to their strengths.

 Hauge also is a prime example of the expanding influence of CHROs at forward-thinking companies and the role of communication in making those brands successful.

 “Communication in a company that’s growing as rapidly as we are is one of the hardest things,” she said.
 “It’s making certain people aren’t feeling like they’re a cycle behind.
 People need to feel like they’re not alone, and they’re part of this larger thing.
 You need to provide real-time information that comes directly to them.
 We have people who won’t even look at email anymore.
 If it doesn’t come to them on their phone looking like a text or something similar, they’re not going to engage with it.”